open-life-science/ols-stats/README.md

 - Go to [http://localhost:8888](http://localhost:8888) (a page should open automatically in your browser)
 - Open the interesting notebook

+    For running the microgrants & honoraria notebook, you will need first to export the output of 2 searches on CiviCRM and add them in the `data/openseeds` folder to update files
+    - `data/openseeds/honorarium.csv` by "Open Seeds honorarium" search
+    - `data/openseeds/microgrants.csv` by "Open Seeds microgrants" search

 - Make changes and save them

 ## Generate website